opeyemiagbadero/Client-Server-Architecture-Using-A-MySQL-Relational-Database-Management-System/Mysql_server & Mysql_client.md

 ![8  create a user on the mysql database](https://user-images.githubusercontent.com/79456052/176455961-8ee0d4a9-0485-493b-9219-e96e6570349e.png)

-Configured MySQL server to allow connections from remote hosts by replacing ‘127.0.0.1’ to ‘0.0.0.0’ of the bind address on mysqld.cnf file *sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf* and saved the file.
+Configured MySQL server to allow connections from a remote host by replacing ‘127.0.0.1’ to ‘0.0.0.0’ of the bind address on mysqld.cnf file using the command *sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf* and saved the file.

 ![9  configure MySQL server to allow connections from remote hosts and restart the service](https://user-images.githubusercontent.com/79456052/176456860-224faf23-b047-46d1-a5d4-15ca70810e8e.png)

-From 'mysql client' server,  I  connected remotely to mysql server database engine without using ssh, but the command *sudo mysql -u remote_user -h <mysql_client private ip address> -p* I succesfully logged into my_sql servers database server from my client and accessd the remote_user and the test database test_db
+From 'mysql client' server,  I  connected remotely to mysql server database engine without using ssh, but the command *sudo mysql -u remote_user -h <mysql_client private ip address> -p*.
+I succesfully logged into my_sql servers database server from my client and accessd the remote_user and the test database test_db

 ![10  From mysql client Linux Server connect remotely to mysql server Database Engine without using SSH  You must use the mysql utility to perform this action   Show databases afterwards](https://user-images.githubusercontent.com/79456052/176457402-36b34a57-9a21-41c5-bac8-48a961ae29b1.png)